-“If the school community is an ecosystem, the learning environment is the key part to check its health.”
+“If the school community is an ecosystem, the learning environment is a critical factor in assessing its health.”

-The International Baccalaureate’s (IB) Programme standards and practices define two types of environments.
+Wockhardt Global School adheres to the International Baccalaureate’s (IB) Programme standards and practices, which delineate two distinct types of environments.

-School environments indirectly support learning.
-School environments include physical and virtual facilities, human and fiscal resources, and the organizational structure and operations of the school.
+School environments play an indirect yet vital role in supporting learning.
+These encompass physical and virtual facilities, human and fiscal resources, and the organizational structure and operations of the school.

-Learning environments directly support learning.
-Learning environments should include safe spaces that foster well-being and intellectual development, thoughtful learning support, and a school environment that supports the learning that takes place.
+On the other hand, learning environments have a direct impact on supporting learning.
+They should provide safe spaces conducive to well-being and intellectual development, thoughtful learning support, and a school environment that fosters effective learning.

-If the school community is an ecosystem, the learning environment is the key part to check its health.
-The learner, the learning environment, and the school environment are interdependent, but the learning environment is the most obvious expression of how the school environment is utilized and transformed to facilitate learning and teaching.
+In the context of the school community being an ecosystem, the learning environment plays a pivotal role in determining its health.
+While the learner, the learning environment, and the school environment are interdependent, the learning environment serves as the most evident expression of how the school environment is utilized and transformed to facilitate learning and teaching.

-As learning is at the heart of every school in the wider IB ecosystem, learning environments are expected to be considered first in strategic planning and resourcing.
+Given that learning is at the core of every school in the broader IB ecosystem, strategic planning and resource allocation prioritize learning environments.

-policies, that is the rules and agreements of the school community that support learning and teaching
+Policies: Rules and agreements within the school community that uphold and support learning and teaching.